pingcap/docs-tidb-operator/en/backup-to-gcs-using-job.md

 ## Prepare the Dumpling node pool

 You can run Dumpling in an existing node pool or create a dedicated node pool.
-The following command example shows how to create a new node pool.
+The following example shows how to create a new node pool.
 Replace the variables as needed:

 - `${clusterName}`: GKE cluster name